antmicro/kenning/docs/source/json-scenarios.md

 ## JSON specification

-The {{json_compilation_script}} takes the specification of optimization and testing flow in a JSON format.
+The {{json_compilation_script}} takes the specification of optimization and the testing flow in a JSON format.
 The root element of the JSON file is a dictionary that can have the following keys:

 * `model_wrapper` - **mandatory field**, accepts dictionary as a value that defines the [](modelwrapper-api) object for the deployed model (provides I/O processing, optionally model).